peplau/Sitecore-Stream/README.md

 ## Usage instructions

-⟹ Provide documentation about your module, how do the users use your module, where are things located, what do the icons mean, are there any secret shortcuts etc.

-Include screenshots where necessary.
-You can add images to the `./images` folder and then link to them from your documentation:

-**Chat With Assistant**
+### Chat With Assistant

-Chat With Assistant feature allows the content author chat about the selected assistant.
+Chat With Assistant feature allows marketers to chat with the selected assistant.

 1) This option is available on the ribbon on the "ANALYZE" tab as "Assistant Chat" button.